 Improveit Supports International Women’s Month & Women in Construction

 Not all women in construction wear hardhats!

-This International Women’s Month, meet a few of the women on the Improveit Home Remodeling team.
+During Women in Construction Week and International Women’s Month, meet a few of the women who make Improveit what it is.

-In celebration of Women in Construction week, and International Women’s Month this March, Improveit Home Remodeling is proud to share a peek behind the scenes of our growing company, and insights from a few of the women on our team that make it happen!
+In celebration of Women in Construction Week and International Women’s Mont this March, Improveit is proud to share a peek behind the scenes of our growing company, and insights from a few of the women on our team that make it happen!

 What Traits Help Women in Construction Thrive?

 “Women in construction and women in home improvement is a growing trend, thankfully, but I think ti’s really diversity in general that’s good for organizations,” says Traci Snyder, Improveit’s Vice President of Marketing, People, and Technology.
 “Companies are much more likely to be successful when there’s diversity present, and I’m really proud of how women play into that here at Improveit.”

 Snyder says passion and collaboration are just two of the traits that women on Improveit’s team bring to work with them every day.
 “Listening skills, empathy, and other interpersonal skills often come naturally to women, and are essential in how the Improveit team interacts with homeowners on a daily basis.

 I really enjoy the part of my job where I get to take when I’ve learned and share it with homeowners who don’t do this every day.
 We have to educate everybody we meet.” – Lauren Hunter